A South Asian Heritage School Resource

 The ambition of this Project extends beyond one estate

-The artist-led continued professional development session is open to all teachers in Milton Keynes and the schools resources produced will provide a permanent child-centred practical aid to class-based teaching that will:
+The artist-led continued professional development session was open to all teachers in Milton Keynes and the schools resources produced will provide a permanent child-centred practical aid to class-based teaching that will:

 Demonstrate the value of art in supporting learning across all areas in the curriculum.